 - The ability to work effectively with the public, including those on social media, as well as colleagues at New York Public Radio

-This is a full-time role that includes benefits.
+This is a full-time role with a salary range of $84,413-$86,000 per year (plus a full benefits package).
+Salary offered within this range is determined by skills, experience and organizational pay equity.
 New York Public Radio offers competitive compensation with excellent medical, dental, and vision insurance, vacation, sick time and parental leave.

 Due to the COVID-19 pandemic this role is currently operating in a remote capacity, however, this position is not a permanent remote position and is part of the New York City staff, and may be expected to work from the New York office when it is safe to do so.

 This position is covered by a collective bargaining agreement between New York Public Radio and SAG-AFTRA.